Sports Venues – Limo Service

-The HP Pavilion at San Jose handles more than 90 sporting events annually including more than 40 Sharks regular season home games, lacrosse, boxing, tennis, Arena Football and Strikeforce.
-The building hosts 120 to 180 events every year -- including Olympic athletes, Grammy award-winners and a variety of family and children's favorites that account for more than 275 event days.
+The HP Pavilion is renamed the SAP Center in 2013.
+The venue handles more than 90 sporting events annually including more than 40 Sharks regular season home games, lacrosse, boxing, tennis, Arena Football and Strikeforce.
+The building hosts 120 to 180 events every year — including Olympic athletes, Grammy award-winners and a variety of family and children’s favorites that account for more than 275 event days.

 Pollstar, the leading concert industry trade magazine nominated HP Pavilion at San Jose as “Arena of the Year” for 2005 and 2007.
 In 2007 Pollstar also recognized HP Pavilion at San Jose based on non-sports attendance as 4th in North America, top 10 in the world.
 Over the past 10 years, HP Pavilion at San Jose has consistently been in the Top 5 in North America and top 10 in the world.